IBM-Cloud/logistics-wizard/README.md

 - [Using React and other technologies for Logistics Wizard UI](https://www.ibm.com/blogs/bluemix/2016/01/using-react/)

 - [Old skills, new tricks: Unit testing OpenWhisk actions in a serverless world](https://www.ibm.com/blogs/bluemix/2016/12/unit-testing-openwhisk-actions-serverless-world/)

-## Project Milestones

-The GitHub milestones for this project and its children are managed by editing the [repository config](repository-config.json) file.
-The syntax is described in [this project](https://github.com/Jimdo/github-sync-labels-milestones).
-Modify the file and commit.
-Travis will take care of creating/updating the milestones.

 ## Contribute
 Please check out our [Contributing Guidelines](.github/CONTRIBUTING.md) for detailed information on how you can lend a hand to the Logistics Wizard demo implementation effort.